tongwu-msft/azure-rest-api-specs/index.md

 As with the request, most programming languages and frameworks make it easy to process the response message.
 They typically return this information to your application following the request, allowing you to process it in a typed/structured format.
 Mainly, you will be interested in confirming the HTTP status code in the response header and, if you're successful, parsing the response body according to the API specification (or the `Content-Type` and `Content-Length` response header fields).

-The process is now complete.
+That's it.
 After you have registered your Azure AD application and you have a componentized technique for acquiring an access token and creating and processing HTTP requests, it's fairly easy to replicate your code to take advantage of new REST APIs.

 ## Related content